boxescms/boxescms/README.md

 ## /public/

-Should be ignored.
+Contents should be ignored.
 Web files will be compiled here, and served as root static by Node server.

-## /cli/

-Custom cli scripts.

-## /migrations/
+## /storage/

-Custom migrations.
-Uses Knex.js.
+Contents should be ignored.
+Storage folder for various runtime data usage.

-## /seeds/
+## /conf/

-Custom seeds.
-Uses Knex.js.
+External configuration files.